Red light therapy looks simple. You turn on a panel, stand in front of it, and wait. Easy, right?

 Morning Sessions

-- Energy levels
+- Energy levels throughout the day

 - Mental focus

-- Natural circadian rhythm
+- Natural circadian rhythm alignment

-Great option if you feel sluggish early in the day.
+A great option if you feel sluggish early in the day.

 Evening Sessions

-Evening use supports:
+Evening use may support:

-- Muscle relaxation
+- Muscle relaxation after a long day

 - Joint comfort